lavanya23-8/-Jewellery-website/README.md

  Contact form for customer inquiries

- Fully responsive layout (works on mobile, tablet, and desktop)
+ Fully responsive layout (works on mobile, tablets, and desktop)

  Smooth navigation and modern UI design